-As you can see in the image above, the upper right corner of the quadrant is the territory of the client’s psyche that others are aware of, and that the client him/herself is unaware of.
+As you can see in the image above, the upper right corner of the quadrant is the territory of the client’s psyche that others are aware of, but that the client him/herself is unaware of.

 The more an executive opens up to new possibilities, and to learning what he or she doesn’t know he/she doesn’t know, they are available to feedback.
 Not only feedback from the coach, but also feedback from the entire team surrounding that executive.